AusertDream/audio-host/README.md

-# audio-host
-This a repo to store audios for download.
+# This a repo to store audios for download.

+All audio files are for personal use only.
+If there is any infringement, please contact us for removal.